research ETHICS review COMMITTEE

 3. Plagiarism refers to entirely or partially using the existing ideas, research process, and research results of authors or others without indicating the sources, or by changing the forms.
 This rule also applies to different languages.

-4. Multiple publications refer to the case where the submitted articles are closely related to the results and methods of researches that have already been published domestically or internationally by the author or other authors, including the articles that are under review.
+4. Multiple publications refer to the case where the submitted articles are closely related to the results and methods of research that have already been published domestically or internationally by the author or other authors, including the articles that are under review.

 5. Improper conduct related to research refers to suggesting/imposing improper conduct to/on others, threatening to tamper with and forge research results, and unduly advertising research results.

-Article 4 (Receipt of Report on Violation of Research Ethics)
+Article 7 (Receipt of Report on Violation of Research Ethics)

 The informant may report a case of research ethics violation to the editorial board of ASHS by phone, mail, or e-mail, with specific proofs provided.

-Article 5 (Investigation of a Research Ethics Violation Case)
+Article 8 (Investigation of a Research Ethics Violation Case)

 The editorial board of ASHS shall investigate cases when a report on research ethics violation is received, and the editor-in-chief shall establish a Research Ethics Committee to investigate the violation, soliciting the opinions of the editorial board thereon.

-Article 6 (Organization and Authority of the Research Ethics Committee)
+Article 9 (Organization and Authority of the Research Ethics Committee)

 1. The Research Ethics Committee shall be composed of more than one person each from the fields of medicine, health science, social welfare, education, psychology, and economics from South Korea and Japan, respectively.
 The chairperson of the Research Ethics Committee shall be elected through manual voting.